mildsunrise/bdf2tikz/README.md

  - Scale and other conversion parameters can be tuned via command line options.
  - Support for BDF versions 1.3 and 1.4 (more may be supported but have to be checked and added to the whitelist first).
+ - Also supports BSF versions 1.1 (which are actually schematics with only one symbol).
  - Symbols (optional substitution with TikZ native logic gates).
  - Node / bus connectors, with / without label, and junctions.
  - Input / output pins with label (with manual drawing).